 I've been collecting odd photos from World War II and decided finally to post them.
-Well, they are odd to me, but you may find them perfectly normal, and perhaps some of them are.
+By odd, I just mean... revealing in ways that are not necessarily quite normal and by-the-book.

 |Just an average bloke in the US Navy?
 Yes, quite.
 William Hitler, the other Hitler's nephew.
 Great seaman.
 Terrible name.|

 |This picture just strikes me as very odd.
 Okay, the picture of Hitler staring at the woman is creepy by itself.
 But, look at the woman ... should I say "woman" ...
 I hate to be impolite, but that is some jaw on that "lady."|